 - 4 tablespoons all-purpose flour

-- 4 cups (.95 L) low-sodium chicken or vegetable stock, warmed
+- 4 cups low-sodium chicken stock warmed (or vegetable stock)

 - Melt the butter in medium saucepan over medium-high heat.
 Add the onion, celery, carrot, salt, and pepper, and cook until the vegetables are starting to soften and brown, about 8 to 10 minutes, stirring occasionally.

-- Add the garlic and cook 1 minute more, then add the lemon juice and scrape up any brown bits from the bottom.
+- Add the lemon juice and scrape up any brown bits from the bottom.
 Cook until the lemon juice is evaporated, about 1 minute.

 - Stir in the flour and cook 1 minute, whisking constantly.